jonathansayer/CV/README.md

 #### Ruby using a PostgresSQL database

 - Ruby is a fantastic language to learn as it's more "Human Readable" than most other computer languages.
-- postgreSQL is simple database framework to use and is versatile in it's uses.
+- PostgreSQL is simple database framework to use and is versatile in it's uses.
 A simple database can easily be set up or database relationships can be implemented for more complex problems.
-- [Chitter](https://github.com/jonathansayer/Chitter_Redo) is a twitter clone which allows a user to sign in and peep (tweet).
-The program is built using a Sinatra Framework and an understanding of database relationships was essential to complete this program.
-- The [Detour](https://github.com/zeus-org/detour-ionic) required a Rails API to be built.
-The API was paired with a postgreSQL database in order to store the coordinates.
 - Many of my project, such as [Chitter](https://github.com/jonathansayer/Chitter_Redo) or [Detour](https://github.com/zeus-org/detour-ionic) have been written using a Ruby framework paire with a PostgreSql database.
 One of my current projects is to build a [Chess Game](https://github.com/jonathansayer/chess) using rails.
 I chose to develop a chess game as it offers a challenge both in the backend logic and in the front end.

 #### JavaScript